tywerbicki/C_Cpp_practice/README.md

-# C Programming Language Practice
+# C/C++ Programming Language Practice
-Practicing various paradigms of the C programming language.
+Practicing various paradigms of the C/C++ programming languages.

+---

+## Data_Structures

+Implementation of a deque using a doubly-linked list and a dictionary using an AVL tree.

 ---